 (a) The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services.

-(b) Income from the operation of a business or profession by each self-employed household member after deduction for the ordinary and necessary expenses of the business or profession.
+(b) Income from the operation of a business or profession by each self-employed Household Member after deduction for the ordinary and necessary expenses of the business or profession.
 The deductible expenses of the business or profession shall not exceed 85% of the gross receipts of the business or profession.
-Deductible expenses of the business or profession shall not include rent or utilities paid for the tenant's unit if the business or profession is located in the tenant's unit.
+Deductible expenses of the business or profession shall not include rent or Utilities paid for the Tenant's unit if the business or profession is located in the Tenant's unit.

 6.05: continued

 (c) Income of any kind from real or personal property including rent, dividends, and interest.
 Amortization of capital indebtedness and depreciation shall not be deducted in computing net income.
 Any realization of taxable capital gain on sale or transfer of an investment or other real or personal property shall be included in income.
-If the household has marketable real or personal property with a fair market value exceeding $5000 (excluding any automobile used as the primary means of transportation by one or more household members), gross household income shall include the higher of actual income derived from any such property or a percentage of the value of such property.
-This percentage shall be the current passbook savings rate, as determined from time to time by the federal Department of Housing and Urban Development for federally assisted housing or as otherwise determined by the Department.
+If the Household has marketable real or personal property with a fair market value exceeding $25,000 (excluding any automobile used as the primary means of transportation by one or more Household Members), gross Household income shall include the higher of actual income derived from any such property or a percentage of the value of such property.
+This percentage shall be one percent or as otherwise determined from time to time by EOHLC and posted on EOHLC’s website.

 (d) Periodic payments received from social security, annuities, retirement funds, and pensions, individual retirement accounts, and other similar types of periodic payments of retirement benefits, excluding non-taxable amounts which constitute return of capital and are specifically identified as such by payer.